i 130 instruction i 130 instruction

 2. Missing Signatures: Not signing the form is a frequent oversight.
 Ensure that I sign where required, as USCIS won’t process unsigned petitions.

 3. Incomplete Documentation: Failing to include all necessary documents results in delays.
-I collect proof of citizenship, relationship evidence, and the filing fee before submitting.
+Before submitting, I collect proof of citizenship, relationship evidence, and the filing fee.

 4. Wrong Filing Fee: Submitting an incorrect fee can lead to rejection.
 I confirm the current filing fee through the USCIS website prior to payment.

 5. Not Following Instructions: Ignoring the filing instructions wastes time.
-I read the I-130 instructions carefully and follow them thoroughly.
+I read the I-130 instructions carefully and followed them thoroughly.

 6. Submitting Multiple Applications: Filing more than one I-130 for the same relative can confuse USCIS.
 I file only one petition per beneficiary at a time.

 7. Overlooking Receipt Notification: Missing the receipt notice may delay communication.
-I keep a close eye on my mail and email for updates after submission.
+I closely monitor my mail and email for updates after submission.

-8. Ignoring Requests for Evidence: Failing to respond to Requests for Evidence (RFEs) in a timely manner can jeopardize the application.
+8. Ignoring Requests for Evidence: Failing to respond to Requests for Evidence (RFEs) on time can jeopardize the application.
 I respond promptly to any communications from USCIS.

 By avoiding these mistakes, I ensure a smoother I-130 application process.